JHSchlegel/cf-tiny-subspaces/README.md

 # Does Catastrophic Forgetting Happen in Tiny Subspaces?
-Catastrophic forgetting remains a significant chal- lenge in continual learning, where adapting to new tasks often disrupts previously acquired knowl- edge.
-Recent studies on neural network opti- mization indicate that learning in a non-continual framework primarily occurs within the bulk sub- space of the loss Hessian, which is associated with small eigenvalues of the latter.
+Catastrophic forgetting remains a significant challenge in continual learning, where adapting to new tasks often disrupts previously acquired knowledge.
+Recent studies on neural network optimization indicate that learning in a non-continual framework primarily occurs within the bulk subspace of the loss Hessian, which is associated with small eigenvalues of the latter.
 However, the role of the bulk subspace in a continual learning setting, particularly in relation to forgetting, is not well understood.
-In this work, we investigate how constraining gradient updates to either the bulk or dominant subspaces affects learning and forget- ting.
-Through experiments on Permuted MNIST, Split-CIFAR10, and Split-CIFAR100, we confirm that task-specific learning occurs in the bulk sub- space of the loss Hessian.
-Additionally, there is evidence suggesting that forgetting may also predominantly occur within the bulk subspace, al- though further large-scale experiments are needed to validate this.
-Our findings provide promis- ing avenues for efficient implementations of algo- rithms that counter catastrophic forgetting.
+In this work, we investigate how constraining gradient updates to either the bulk or dominant subspace affects learning and forgetting.
+Through experiments on Permuted MNIST, Split-CIFAR10, and Split-CIFAR100, we confirm that task-specific learning occurs in the bulk subspace of the loss Hessian.
+Additionally, there is evidence suggesting that forgetting may also predominantly occur within the bulk subspace, although further large-scale experiments are needed to validate this.
+Our findings provide promising avenues for efficient implementations of algorithms that counter catastrophic forgetting.
 ## Table of Contents

 1. [Contributors](#contributors)